judekanjamala/RelRL/README.md

 with partial correctness and does not, at this point, emit the `diverges` clause.
 Without this, Why3 will require proving termination; generally done by including a `variant` clause.

+## Examples

+See the `examples` directory for a few case studies.
+Each example is placed in a directory that includes source files, WhyML files, and Why3 session files.
+To replay an example, it should be sufficient to run `make && make ide` in the example's directory.